At Penn, transgender swimmer Lia Thomas sets the pace and stirs debate

-The 22-year old zipped past her competitors from Yale and Dartmouth and was again first to the wall.
+The 22-year-old zipped past her competitors from Yale and Dartmouth and was again first to the wall.
 It looked effortless, providing more proof that she’s among the best female college swimmers in the country — and more evidence that her detractors will use to say she doesn’t belong in the pool.

 For three years, Thomas had competed for the men’s swimming team at Penn.
 After undergoing more than two years of hormone replacement therapy, the transgender woman now competes for the school’s women’s team, and her fast times have sparked a debate from the starting blocks to online message boards to cable news networks.

-Thomas has shattered school records and has posted the fastest times of any college swimmer in two events this season.
+Thomas has shattered school records and has posted the fastest times of any female college swimmer in two events this season.
 She’ll probably be a favorite at the NCAA championships in March, even as people inside and outside the sport debate her place on the pool deck.

 Her success has sent waves of controversy across the swimming world, too.
 Parents of other Penn swimmers sent a letter to the NCAA and the school last month expressing concern about the rules that allow Thomas to compete against women and the precedent she is setting, which the parents called a “direct threat to female athletes in every sport.”